Kane's hat trick leads Blackhawks past Coyotes 6-3 - News 12 Now

 Jakob Chychrun, Ryan White and Radim Vrbata scored for the Coyotes.
 Chychrun and Vrbata each scored for the second straight game.

+Vrbata, who played for the Blackhawks before they became one of the NHL’s top teams and won championships in 2010, 2013 and 2015, was impressed by Chicago in Thurday’s loss.

+“You have to realize that they’re maybe the Stanley Cup favorite again, to go far in the playoffs,” Vrbata said.
+“You can see that they’re probably one of the best teams in the league and we didn’t have enough in the second or third (periods).”

 Chicago’s Corey Crawford made 34 saves.
-Arizona’s Mike Smith stopped 23 shots.
+Arizona’s Mike Smith stopped 23 shots, but neither he or many of his teammates were especially sharp.

+“It was a poor game, right from our goaltender out,” Arizona coach Dave Tippett said.
+“We had veterans who were brutal out there tonight.”

 The Blackhawks jumped out to a 3-1 lead in the first period, but the Coyotes took advantage of Chicago defensive breakdowns to score goals 57 second apart late in the period to tie it 3-all after 20 minutes.